 Building my own SaaS: Ultimate Tournament

 Update - I shutdown and open sourced Ultimate Tournament in 2020.
 I learned a lot from working on this project but it was time to move on.
-If you’d like to read more about my final thoughts or check out the code it is available at kevinhughes27/ultimate-tournament
+If you’d like to read more about my final thoughts or check out the code it is available on GitHub.

 For the past while I’ve been working on an ambitious side project - building a complete Software as a Service (SaaS) for creating and managing Ultimate Frisbee tournaments.
 I started the project leading a team at a charity hackathon and have since continued working on it all on my own.
 This project has pushed me to learn many new things and wear a lot of different hats in order to build an entire product I am comfortable launching.